developergakuo/netflix_movie_recommender/README.md

 # Task 2 DimSum

+### this uses the tall but slim matrix - (movies in columns, and users in rows) - good fit for DIMSUM

 1. For this task, consider a matrix A that has the users in rows (each row is a different user), and movies in columns (each column is a movie).
 This is a tall (many users) skinny (few movies) matrix, on which DIMSUM is designed to operate.
 2. Implement the DIMSUM algorithm, that will map your skinny A to a matrix of cosine similarities B, of size |movies| × |movies|.
 3. Compute an approximation of AT A from B. Slide 118 of Lecture 4 will help you.